Health Behavior Capstone

 Capstone is a year-long service-learning course that gives our students an opportunity to apply the knowledge and skills gained in the first year of the program by working in teams partnered with community-based organizations to address real-world public health problems.
 Capstone benefits both the community partners and the HB students.
 This critical learning experience:

 We focus equally on the service and the learning aspects of the experience.
 Class sessions are an opportunity for students to prepare for, reflect on, share, and receive feedback about their Capstone experiences.
-Download Capstone Syllabus
+Open the Capstone Syllabus

 These Capstone Projects address ten different health topics and employ a range of approaches to improve the health of North Carolinians.